Bluetooth Hubodometer for Caravans, RVs, Horsefloats and Trailers

-Car tyres are tuned to your car speedo when new.
+Car tyres are tuned to your car speedometer when new.
 Tyres have a specific circumference for each tyre.

-An example is, if you are driving at 105 kilometres per hour, your actual speed will be 100 kilometres per hour on used tyres.
+For example, if you are driving at 105 kilometres per hour, your actual speed may be closer to 100 kilometres per hour on used tyres.